I love to dye my hair all colors of the rainbow. I love all things vintage. I also enjoy creating art, taking photos, and doing it myself.

-Valentine's day is coming up, and love is in the air.
+Love is in the air every year as Valentine's Day approaches.
 You know what?
 We're here to get rid of all the mushy-gushy.
 Take a look at the best classic rock anti-love songs as voted by you, the viewers!

 This single was released on a double-A side with "Last Christmas" back in 1984.
 The song is about a gold digger, who then gets pregnant.
 Her boyfriend/sugar daddy isn't even happy to find out about the baby, since he's already forking out so much money for the woman.